ryleelyman/Site/_posts/2022-07-06-The-Grothendieck-Construction.md

 the Grothendieck construction might be one of the most surprisingly useful techniques in basic category theory.
-The purpose of this post is to introduce the Grothendieck construction and illustrate two situations where it might be useful that came up for me.
+The purpose of this post is to introduce the Grothendieck construction and illustrate a situation where it came up for me.

 Let $$\mathsf{C}$$ be a category and $$F\colon \mathsf{C} \to \mathsf{Cat}$$
 a functor to the category of small categories.